If you are looking to replace your non stick cookware with healthy green cookware free of chemicals, you should look at Xtrema Cookware from Ceramcor.

 - 100% ceramic cookware has no trace metals or chemicals that can leach into your food during cooking.

 - Can break if dropped on a hard surface.

 - Only sold online

-Since Xtrema Cookware is made from natural ceramic materials found in the earth, and just like any other cookware product that is made from ceramic or glass materials, it can chip or break if dropped onto a hard surface or knocked around in the cupboard or dishwasher.
+Yes, Xtrema Cookware is made from pure ceramic, and can chip or break if dropped onto a hard surface.
+Stack carefully in the cupboard or dishwasher.

-It is recommended to store your Xtrema pieces separately if space permits, since nesting pieces (stacking smaller pieces inside larger pieces) may cause cracking or chipping.
+Ceramcor recommends you store your Xtrema cookware pieces separately if space permits.
+Stacking ceramic cookware may cause cracking or chipping.

-If you must nest Xtrema pieces for space constraint, place a cloth or paper towel inside each piece.
-Another tip is to reverse the covers when storing each pot separately.
+If you must nest Xtrema Cookware pieces for space constraint, place a cloth or paper towel inside each piece.
+Another tip is put the lid on upside down when storing each pot separately.
 This will help prevent the covers from chipping.

 You should only use nylon, wood or silicone tools when cooking with Xtrema cookware.
 Metal utensils may leave unsightly gray marks on the cooking surface (not scratches).